Alaska Airlines tightens security on flights ahead of inauguration

 On Wednesday, FAA chief Steve Dickson signed an order directing a zero-tolerance legal enforcement policy against unruly airline passengers “in the wake of recent, troubling incidents.”

-Dickson said aggressive and harassing behavior on board a plane or refusal to comply with crew instructions is dangerous because it can distract from and disrupt inflight safety procedures.
+Dickson said aggressive and harassing behavior on board a plane or refusal to comply with crew instructions is dangerous because it can distract from and disrupt in-flight safety procedures.

-While historically the FAA has addressed unruly behavior with initial warnings, the new policy, effective through the end of March, mandates immediate legal action ,with potential penalties including fines of up to $35,000 and imprisonment.
+While historically the FAA has addressed unruly behavior with initial warnings, the new policy, effective through the end of March, mandates immediate legal action with potential penalties including fines of up to $35,000 and imprisonment.

 “The agency will pursue legal enforcement action against any passenger who assaults, threatens, intimidates, or interferes with airline crew members,” the FAA said.